kkangmj/common-crawl-download/README.md

     ./gradlew lookupURLs -Pkey='YYYY-NN'

-If it's not set, key will be '2023-14'.
+Default key is '2023-14'.
 [Here](https://index.commoncrawl.org/) is list of keys.

 ### Download documents

-    ./gradlew downloadDocuments

-Uses the URLs listed in `commoncrawl-CC-MAIN-<year>-<crawl>.txt` to download the documents from the Common Crawl.

-### Download documents with key

     ./gradlew downloadDocuments

 Uses the URLs listed in `commoncrawl-CC-MAIN-<year>-<crawl>.txt` to download the documents from the Common Crawl.

 ### Deduplicate files